 It is important that raw materials are not spoilt and are free of rot and mold.
 Even a small amount of bad pulp can spoil the whole batch of wine.
 In order prevent must infection with pathogenic microorganisms, it is necessary to rinse the container with boiling water and wipe it dry with a clean, dry cloth before using it.
 Treat raw materials only with well-washed hands.

 - Mango pulp (fresh or canned) – 1 kilo

 - Citric acid – 5 grams per 1 liter of the must

-Mangos contain no wild wine yeast (their surface is treated with a preservative for long-term storage), therefore it is necessary to have store-bought wine yeast or prepare a ferment from raisins or berries couple of days before setting the must.
+Mangos contain no wild wine yeast (their surface is treated with a preservative for long-term storage), therefore it is necessary to have store-bought wine yeast.
 You can substitute concentrated citric acid with freshly squeezed lemon juice—one medium-sized lemon contains 5-6 grams of acid.

 Mango Wine Recipe

 - Blend the pulp (if you’re using canned pulp blend it with juice) until smooth and resembling apple puree.

 - Put the obtained mixture in a non-metallic (plastic or stainless steel) wide container—a tub, cooking pot or bucket.
 Pour in all water and 50% of sugar (400 grams according to this recipe).
 Add citric acid (5 grams per each liter of the obtained must) and wine yeast (raisin ferment).

 - Stir until smooth, tie the neck of the container with cheesecloth, transfer the must into a dark place with a stable temperature of 18-28°C. Leave it for 4 days and stir every 8-10 hours to sink floating pulp.